djedi23/cl-convolutional-neural-network/README.md

 ## 1 Volumes

 The entire library is based around transforming 3-dimensional volumes of numbers.
-These volumes are stored in the `VOL` class, which is at the heart of the library.
-The `VOL` class is a wrapper around:
+These volumes are stored in the [`VOLUME`][dfd4] class, which is at the heart of the library.
+The [`VOLUME`][dfd4] class is a wrapper around:
  - a 1-dimensional list of numbers (the activations, in field .w)
  - their gradients (field .dw)
  - and lastly contains three dimensions (fields .sx, .sy, .depth).